MonikaJ96/Python-Bokeh-visualization/README.md

 # Python-Bokeh-visualization
  Database visualization using the Bokeh library, written in Python.

-The files contained in Jupyter Notatnik contain the database and its analysis.
+The files contained in Jupyter Notebook contain the database analysis.
-Additionally, after the analysis, a new csv file is generated.
 In addition to the analysis, a brief machine learning was included.

 File app_my.py contain the code of final application.